sur21/Dynamic-Portfolio/README.md

 # Dynamic-Portfolio
-Dynamic Portfolio website which consists the overview of my technical journey as well as my performance in my graduation degree expressing through by website.
+Dynamic Portfolio website which consists the overview of my technical journey as well as my performance in my graduation degree expressing through this website.

 # How to connect your responsive form to the excel file for data exchange and collection.
  There are several codes which are required to connect the same mentioned below:-